 Number of innovations discovered by each generation.
 Each of the thin green lines is a team.
 The thick blue line is the model predictions with ±1 standard error.

-We next measured the linear increase in innovations over generations within each team by fitting a hierarchical regression model to the total innovations achieved in each generation with nested effects (intercepts and slopes) for teams.
+We next measured the change in innovations over generations within each team by fitting a hierarchical regression model to the total innovations achieved in each generation with nested effects (intercepts and slopes) for teams.
 On average, second generation participants were able to discover 3.3 more innovations than first generation participants, b = 3.27 (SE = 0.65), t = 5.04.
-This linear effect decreased by -0.4 each generation for third and fourth generation participants, b = -0.39 (SE = 0.20), t = -2.00.
-A model comparison of hierarchical regression models fit with linear and quadratic components revealed that a quadratic fit was significantly better than a linear fit alone, .
+This effect decreased by -0.4 each generation for third and fourth generation participants, b = -0.39 (SE = 0.20), t = -2.0---a diminishing return.
+A model comparison of hierarchical regression models fit with linear and quadratic components revealed that a quadratic fit was significantly better than a linear fit alone.
 This result suggests that accumulated inheritance had a diminishing return on future problem solving.

 We next consider explanations for the diminishing return of diachronic inheritance on problem solving.
 First, we tested whether larger inheritances had a detrimental effect on future problem solving.
 We found that an increase in the number of inherited innovations was negatively associated with a decrease in the number of new innovations discovered by future generations of problem solvers, b = -0.13 (SE = 0.07), t = -1.91 (Fig. 4).
 This finding preliminarily suggests that inheritance has a measurable influence on problem solving beyond simply providing a shortcut to individual learning.
 In this case, the impact appears to be negative, such that inheriting more solutions appears to decrease problem solving ability.

-However, an alternative explanation, not having to do with inheritance negatively affecting problem solving ability, is that as more items are accumulated, additional items are less likely to be discovered by chance, meaning we would expect problem solving slow down regardless of what was inherited.
-To control for combinatorial complexity, we created an alternative outcome measure that, rather than counting all innovations equally, instead weighted each innovation relative to the number of guesses that could be made out of the items present at the time at which the innovation was discovered.
+However, an alternative explanation, not having to do with inheritance negatively affecting problem solving ability, is that as more items are accumulated, additional items are less likely to be discovered by chance.
+Discoveries become rarer as the low-hanging fruit of discovery is picked.
+If true, we would expect problem solving to slow down regardless of what was inherited.
+To control for this combinatorial complexity (how low the fruit is hanging), we created an alternative outcome measure that, rather than counting all innovations equally, weighted each innovation relative to the number of guesses that could be made from the items present at the time at which the innovation was discovered.

 Fig. 6 shows the change in accumulated difficulty score based on the number of innovations that were inherited.
 In contrast to the analysis that treated all innovations equally, when innovations are weighted by combinatorial complexity, the effect of inheritance does not decrease over time, such that larger inheritances result in higher accumulated difficulty scores, b = 0.0047 (SE = 0.0015), t = 3.22.